What Are Vaccinations?

 - Human Papilloma Virus (HPV, see Fact Sheet 510): A vaccine is available against four strains of HPV, which causes anal warts and vaginal or anal cancer.
 The vaccine is recommended for boys and girls at age 11.
 They work best in people who have not yet been sexually active.

-- Tetanus and Diphtheria: Tetanus is a serious disease caused by common bacteria.
+- Tetanus and Diphtheria (Td): Tetanus is a serious disease caused by common bacteria.
 Tetanus infection can occur in any cut in the skin.
 It cannot be passed from person to person.
 Injecting drug users have a higher risk of a tetanus infection.
 Diphtheria is another bacterial disease.
 It can be passed from person to person and is common in homeless people.
 Diphtheria and tetanus vaccines are always combined.

 Tetanus and diphtheria vaccines are usually given to children as a series of three shots.
 A single booster shot can be given every ten years.
 People with HIV should not receive the shots more than once every 10 years, or after 5 years if injured.
-Getting this shot more often might cause a painful local reaction.
-The shots can cause a lump that can last for a few weeks.

 - Measles, Mumps and Rubella: These are three diseases caused by viruses.
 They are very contagious and can be spread by coughing or sneezing.
 Children are normally vaccinated against these diseases with an "MMR" shot.
-The vaccine usually gives life-long protection against these diseases.
+The vaccine usually gives life-long protection.
 If you were born after 1957 and did not get these vaccines as a child, you should get an MMR vaccination.
 However, since MMR is a live vaccine, it is not recommended for people with a CD4 cell count below 200.

 - Meningitis (meningococcal meningitis): In the past few years there have been several outbreaks of meningitis.
 Most have been on college campuses.
 People with weakened immune systems have a greater risk of developing meningitis if they are exposed.